pseudocod/Spring/README.md

 # Spring
-Sprind App with CRUD operations using DAOs.
+Spring App with CRUD operations using DAOs.